Strategy & Transformation

 Following Without a Map

 The National AI Strategy arrived in July 2025, but it provides direction for the country, not for your organisation.
-NZ businesses are adopting AI tools because competitors are, because vendors are pushing them, or because staff are already using them.
+New Zealand businesses are adopting AI tools because competitors are, because vendors are pushing them, or because staff are already using them.
 That is reactive adoption, not strategic investment.
 Without a plan, you cannot measure whether AI is delivering value or just adding cost.

 Governance as an Afterthought